csc-training/sscc-cp2k/README.md

 ## Part 0: Preparations

-This exercise is run on Mahti.
+This exercise is run on the Mahti supercomputer.
 Login and clone this repository to a suitable directory under `/scratch`:

 ```bash
 $ ssh -X <username>@mahti.csc.fi